Skip to main content

 "I see the current environment placing greater emphasis on asset quality, market selection, operational execution, and patience."

-Retail, after being out of favor for several years, seems to have re-emerged as a sector of strong interest following years of limited new supply and steady consumer demand, as well as retailers learning they clearly need phyical stores – as well as online presence.
+Retail, after being out of favor for several years, seems to have re-emerged as a sector of strong interest following years of limited new supply and steady consumer demand, as well as retailers learning they clearly need physical stores – as well as online presence.
 In markets where fundamentals support it, well-located retail properties appear capable of attracting capital, inclusive of selective development.2

 Office and hospitality remain more complex in our view.
 While each may have reached a valuation floor, recovery may be uneven.
 In office, a subset of high-quality, well-located assets appears positioned to perform, while the majority of assets still seem to face structural challenges in demand and functionality.3 To me, hospitality presents very interesting, but selective opportunities, particularly in the luxury and lifestyle segments and in assets acquired below replacement cost, though managing operating expenses remains a key consideration.